bigsql/hive_fdw/HDP_CLOUDERA_INSTRUCTIONS.md

   (from [Hortonworks Sandbox Downloads](http://hortonworks.com/downloads/#sandbox))

-We also assume that your Hadoop VM is accessible to the machine running PostgreSQL with the name **hadoop-vm** and that the host running PostgreSQL can connect to **hadoop-vm** on Hive TCP port 10000 as well as SSH TCP port 22.
+We also assume that your Hadoop VM is accessible to the machine running PostgreSQL with the name **athena-vm** and that the host running PostgreSQL can connect to **athena-vm** on Hive TCP port 10000 as well as SSH TCP port 22.

 Last, we assume that the host running PostgreSQL has JDK 8 installed.